SATIADENNIS/dev.graphene.works/docs/knowledge_base/wiki_legacy/import_bitshares_093c_wallets_into_20.rst

-Import BitShares 0.9.3c wallets into BitShares 2.0 CLI wallet
+Import Graphene 0.9.3c wallets into Graphene 2.0 CLI wallet
 ==============================================================

-How to Import Large Wallets from BitShares 0.9.3
+How to Import Large Wallets from Graphene 0.9.3
 -----------------------------------------------------

 In bitshares 0.9.3c, run::